Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Experiments

-\paragraph{Diffusion Forcing Transformer.} Due to its claims of long term consistency and flexible autoregressive inference, we chose History-guided Diffusion Forcing as the baseline training method, using latent diffusion with a CogVideoX-style transformer backbone, which we will call here DFoT \citep{song2025historyguidedvideodiffusion, chen2024diffusionforcingnexttokenprediction, yang2025cogvideoxtexttovideodiffusionmodels}.
-For each dataset, we first train a spatial downsampling VAE to encode video frames into a latent representation before being fed to diffusion model.
-Unlike FloWM recurrent models, and due to the diffusion forcing objective, during training for DFoT we make no distinction between observation and prediction frames, and train on fixed length sequences in the self-attention window.
-To condition on actions, we follow CogVideoX-style action conditioning, including the embedded action sequence in the self-attention window.
-During inference, we maintain context frames while denoising the prediction frames; the prediction frames begin at full noise and are gradually denoised until they are clean with the diffusion model, and then the sliding window advances by the number of predicted frames.
-More details, discussion, and training settings for DFoT can be found in Appendix \ref{apd:dfot_expt_details}.
+\paragraph{Diffusion Forcing Transformer.} Due to its claims of long term consistency, we compare with History-guided Diffusion Forcing (denoted DFoT) as our primary baseline, using latent diffusion with a CogVideoX-style transformer backbone \citep{song2025historyguidedvideodiffusion, chen2024diffusionforcingnexttokenprediction, yang2025cogvideoxtexttovideodiffusionmodels}.
+Following standard practice, we first train a spatial downsampling VAE for each dataset to encode video frames into a latent representation that is then input to the diffusion model.
+The DFoT's training objective makes no distinction between observation and prediction frames, unlike FloWM, and trains on fixed length sequences in the self-attention window.
+To condition on actions, we follow CogVideoX-style action conditioning, including the embedded action sequence for all frames in the self-attention window.
+During inference, DFoT maintains a sliding window composed of context and prediction frames at different noise levels; after denoising is complete on one chunk, the sliding window advances (visualized in Figure~\ref{fig:model_comparisons}(b)).
+Full DFoT details can be found in \S \ref{apd:dfot_expt_details}.

-\paragraph{Diffusion Forcing State Space Model.} As a representative comparative work on memory-augmented video diffusion models, we compare against a recently proposed approach~\citep{po2025longcontext} that combines a short horizon Diffusion forcing transformer (for local consistency) with a blockwise scan State Space Model module (for long horizon memory)~\citep{dao2024transformers}.
-This model employs the same VAE as DFoT across all datasets to operate in latent space.
-Differing from DFoT, there are some number of clean context frames during training, and the prediction frames are predicted according to the diffusion forcing objective, encouraging the model to leverage the clean context~\citep{po2025longcontext}.
-During inference, we follow the same procedure as in DFoT, and refer to this model as DFoT-SSM.
-Further details are provided in Appendix~\ref{apd:dfot-ssm_expt_details}.
+\paragraph{Diffusion Forcing State Space Model.} As a representative baseline for memory-augmented video diffusion models, we compare against a recent approach denoted DFoT-SSM~\citep{po2025longcontext} that combines a short horizon Diffusion forcing transformer (for local consistency) with a blockwise scan State Space Model module (for long horizon memory)~\citep{dao2024transformers}.
+This baseline is visualized in Figure~\ref{fig:model_comparisons}(c).
+This model employs the same VAE encoder, a similar inference procedure, and the same action conditioning as DFoT (see \S\ref{apd:dfot-ssm_expt_details} for more details).

+\paragraph{Recurrent State Space Model.} For the 3D Block World dataset, we additionally implement a Recurrent State Space Model (RSSM) based on Dreamer V3's world model, as a representative non-diffusion baseline \citep{hafner2024masteringdiversedomainsworld}.
+The model's recurrent state is used to predict future observations given action conditions, but has no structured memory; full details are in \S\ref{apd:dreamer_expt_details}.